llpeterson/applications/infrastructure.md

-What's important about going in this direction is that the data model that defines the semantics of the variables available to be read and written in a programatic form (i.e., it's not just text in a standards specification).
+What's important about going in this direction is that the data model that defines the semantics of the variables available to be read and written in a programmatic form (i.e., it's not just text in a standards specification).
 It's not a free-for-all with each vendor defining a unique model since the network operators that buy network hardware have a strong incentive to drive the models for similar devices